MiG-29 Fulcrum models in 1/72 scale...

 Here a real MiG-29 wing is shown..

 The difference between kit and real is not very big but still...
 I improved this a bit which is not difficult to do.

 With a fine razor saw the front side of each wing half was cut in; Then I bended slightly up the wing section and bended down again the wing leading edge section.
 I glued the entire assembly, particularly in the middle.
 A little filler does the rest to get a smooth shape/curve.

 Note that this kit has the ailerons molded deflected which as such looks OK.

 The main wheel bays in this kit are a bit too shallow.
-Therefore I opened them with a modeling knife before construction began.
+Therefore I opened them with a modeling knife and razor saw before construction began.

 The wheel bay box panels will be made of thin plastic sheet closing the tiny gaps with white glue.